It only works if the numbers tie.

 |---|---|

 | Configure the new system to your documented accounting rules.
-Chase efficiency later. | Let the old system define how you work or try to add extra complexity at launch. |
+Chase efficiency later. | Let the old system define how you work, or add extra complexity at launch. |

-| Keep one clean chart of accounts with plain names and explicit posting rules. | Carry forward duplicate accounts, legacy clutter, and “just in case” structures. |
+| One clean chart of accounts with plain names and explicit posting rules. | Carry forward duplicate accounts, legacy clutter, and "just in case" structures. |

-| Turn on bank feeds, tax settings, and approval controls; validate them before live posting. | Let manual workarounds and side spreadsheets remain the “system of record.” |
+| Turn on bank feeds, tax settings, and approval controls; validate them before live posting. | Let manual workarounds and side spreadsheets remain the system of record. |

-| Name a migration owner; use an issue log with clear accountability and signoff. | Allow ad-hoc changes with no single owner or authority. |
+| Name a migration owner with an issue log, clear accountability, and signoff authority. | Allow ad-hoc changes with no single owner or authority. |

-| Import the minimum viable truth (open AR/AP, active records, opening balances, essential history). | Dump a decade of history you won’t use into the new system. |
+| Import the minimum viable truth — open AR/AP, active records, opening balances, essential history. | Dump a decade of history you won't use into the new system. |

 | Pick a system of record per workflow and disable duplicate entry paths. | Let two apps or a spreadsheet be the master for the same numbers. |